JOURNALISM

 Oct.
 18, 2011 - FRONTLINE / Investigative Reporting Workshop

-FRONTLINE and the Investigative Reporting Workshop examine the Obama administration's controversial 'get-tough' immigration policy.
-I contributed research and reporting to this investigative documentary.
+This FRONTLINE / Investigative Reporting Workshop documentary explores the impacts of the Obama administration's 'get tough' policy on immigration.
+As a Graduate Assistant with IRW, I contributed research and reporting to this project.

 Galapagos Creationists (Audio)